 A balance bike (like the Koen or Elm from Schwinn) can help a child gain coordination and balance skills.
 These skills build their confidence and also transfer over pretty smoothly when learning how to ride a "big kid" bike.

 What ages are best for starting with a balance bike?

 Children as young as 18-months to 3 years old are in the perfect age range to start their bicycle journey on a balance bike.

 How does a child learn with a balance bike?

-- Stand and Walk: Learning to stand and walk while holding on to the handlebars.
+- Stand and Walk: Have your child stand and walk while holding on to the handlebars.
 At this point, the child will not be sitting on the saddle.

 - Sit and Walk: Next, you can encourage them to sit and walk.
 This teaches a child how to maintain balance while in a position most similar to a "traditional" kids bike.